Futurist-Forever/C-For-All/README.md

 # C-For-All
-C For All is created to build a community of C programmers.
+"C For All" is created to build a community of C Programmers.